touhidurrr/uncivgames-dbot/CODE_OF_CONDUCT.md

-# Uncivgames Democracy Bot Code of Conduct
+# UncivGames Democracy Bot Code of Conduct

 ## Our Pledge